 Adelante Shoe Company pays living wages to all their shoe makers in Guatemala and is a leader in the industry.
 You can check out their 2018 impact report to learn how living wages impact the lives on their workers, and how they are stacking up against the UN Sustainable Development Goals.

 Adelante “envisions a future in which business is used to reduce poverty and promote inclusive development worldwide.”
-Get $25 off any pair of these ethically made shoes.
-Discount automatically applied at checkout.
+Get $20 off any purchase of $200 or more with code HANDCRAFTED20.